abhinavpeddi95/Chronic_Kidney_Disease/README.md

 You can find the dataset and its details here.

-# data/: This directory contains the dataset used for training and testing the models.
+# kidney_disease.csv: This file contains the dataset used for training and testing the models.
 It is recommended to place the dataset file(s) here.
-notebooks/: This directory contains Jupyter notebooks used for data exploration, preprocessing, model training, and evaluation.
+# Chronic_kidney_disease.ipynb: This directory contains Jupyter notebooks used for data exploration, preprocessing, model training, and evaluation.

 # Requirements
 To run the code in this repository, you need the following dependencies: